collapsed-stacks/firearms/questions/599/ruger-lcp-slide-sometimes-sticks.md

 - posted by: [blsub6](https://stackexchange.com/users/-1/18-blsub6) on 2012-02-26
 - score: 0

-<p>I have an LCP that used to do that only while there was a round in the chamber.
+I have an LCP that used to do that only while there was a round in the chamber.
 After 100 rounds of breaking in, you can still feel the bump, but it no longer sticks.
-If you're still experiencing this after 500 rounds, I think it's time for a phone call to Ruger: 928-778-6555</p>
+If you're still experiencing this after 500 rounds, I think it's time for a phone call to Ruger: 928-778-6555